 Select the operating system you want to install and click

 Some operating systems or platforms, such as Plesk and Windows, require a licence to be purchased prior to installation.
-You can buy this licence from OVH, or from a reseller.
-You will then need to integrate it manually, through the operating system itself, or through your control panel.
-You can manage your licences via the control panel, under
+You can buy this licence from OVHcloud, or from a reseller.
+You will then need to integrate it manually, through the operating system itself, or through your OVHcloud Control Panel.
+You can manage your licences in the Control Panel in the